elliot-sawyer/silverstripe-link/docs/en/string-manipulation.md

 ### PhoneFriendly

-Converts a string to a phone number e.g 0800PIZZAHUT becomes 080074992488.
+The method `PhoneFriendly` converts a string to a phone number e.g 0800PIZZAHUT becomes 080074992488.

 PHP